jht1493/ICM-2020-Code/weeks/01_intro.md

 ### Ex 1.1 functions createButton, createSpan, select

-- ok to skip this section, for those curious about DOM functions
+- ok to skip this section
+- for those curious about DOM functions
 - DOM functions createButton, createSpan, select
 - DOM means Document Object Model, how the browser refers to visual elements on the page.
 - function createButton creates a button element on the page